 of doing business in that state, but

-- Does not actually engage in business activities in that
+- Does not actually engage in business activities in that state, or

 - Does actually engage in some activity not sufficient